 Point of care (POC) testing for human immunodeficiency virus (HIV) is quick and convenient, providing results in 20 minutes rather than the next day.
 Some people refer to point of care testing as ‘rapid testing’.

-HIV POC testing is now available at Clinic 275 through a 12 month, Commonwealth funded demonstration project, and at two other convenient CBD locations.
-See the HIV Point of Care Testing page for more information.
+Note: HIV POC testing is no longer available through Clinic 275.
+If required please see HIV Point of Care Testing page for more information.